Gikoskos/chessgame-cli/README.md

 # Sample chess library

-compile with -lncurses flag on gcc colors and stuff only work on linux platforms for now
+compile with -lncurses flag on gcc\n

+colors and stuff only work on linux platforms for now